yclas/guides/docs/Technical-backup-your-classified-site.md

 ## Restoring Backup

 It really depends on the way you have backed up your data.
-If it was done from the panel of you hosting, check with them on how to restore it.
+If it was done in the panel of you hosting, check with them on how to restore it.

 NOTE: Be sure you have a functional backup before restoring!